 In July 1976, the 552nd Airborne Warning and Control Wing was relocated to Tinker with its 33 operational E-3 airplanes.
 The wing was re-designated as the 552nd Air Control Wing in October 1991.

 In the 1990s, Tinker AFB assisted in Operation Desert Shield and Operation Desert Storm.
+Speaking of ODS, here are 21 facts you might not know about the war.
 The Navy and Air Force made history on May 29, 1992, when the Naval Strategic Communications Wing ONE relocated to Tinker AFB.